Rakshak (album)

-The album entered the Billboard charts, making them the first Indian metal band to achieve that.
+The album entered the Billboard charts, making Bloodywood the first Indian metal band to achieve such an accomplishment.
 The album has been successful on Bandcamp as well, where it topped the album sales of the platform upon release, ranked (as of early March 2022) as the 22nd all-time best-selling new release and as 3rd best-selling metal release.